ruslanmv/How-to-install-Python-libraries-without-internet/README.md

 tar cvfz dependencies.tar.gz dependencies
 ```

-## On the system that has NO access to internet
+# On the system that has NO access to internet

+## Step 4: Install  Python libraries

 And, once you transfer the dependencies.tar.gz to the machine which does not have internet you would do: